SAP/sapmachine-manager-for-macos/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP/sapmachine-manager-for-macos)](https://api.reuse.software/info/github.com/SAP/sapmachine-manager-for-macos)

 _SapMachine Manager_ is a handy and easy-to-use tool for Mac admins.
 It allows Mac users to easily install, uninstall, manage and automatically update one or more instances of SapMachine on a Mac.
-Additionally, the app supports the creation of SapMachine installer packages for macOS and the definition of the default Java environment.
+Additionally, the app supports the creation of SapMachine installer packages for macOS and the definition of the default Java environment. _SapMachine Manager_ can be deployed and managed via MDM.

 _SapMachine Manager_ is the standard tool within SAP to install SapMachine on macOS.

-**SapMachine Manager supports the following macOS versions:**

 ## Features

 🛠️ Easy install

+🔓 Install and uninstall of SapMachine without admin rights

 ✅ Automatic download and install of new SapMachine versions